-Having the best Twitch streaming software is an essential part of your Twitch streaming setup.
-You’ll need to know which recording software is the best Twitch streaming software for your needs so you can stream on Twitch with ease.
+Having the best streaming software for Twitch is an essential part of your Twitch streaming setup.
+You’ll need to know which streaming software is the best streaming software for Twitch and your needs so you can stream on Twitch with ease.

-Streaming with an inferior open broadcaster software that is not the best Twitch streaming software can cause lags in your computer and system, or it can even corrupt the stream itself.
-As such, make sure to pick one of the best Twitch streaming software of 2019 that are available for you currently.
-Here are our top picks for streaming software to use when streaming on Twitch.
+Streaming with an inferior open streaming software that is not the best Twitch can cause lag in your computer and system, or it can even corrupt the stream itself.
+As such, make sure to pick one of the best streaming software of 2023 that are available for you currently.
+Here are our top picks for streaming software to use when streaming on Twitch, Mixer, or any other platform.

 6. Nvidia Shadowplay